proofrock/ws4sqlite-client-go/README.md

 Each client's minor release is guaranteed to be compatible with the matching minor release of ws4sqlite.
 So, for ws4sqlite's version `0.11.0`, use any of the client's `0.11.x` versions.

+In addition, versions `0.11.x` of this package are also compatible with versions `0.12.x` of ws4sqlite.

 The library requires Go 1.17 or higher.

 ## Import